 Once the SSA has established your initial eligibility, it must next determine whether your stroke meets or equals one of the conditions established in the Listing of Impairments.
 If your stroke meets or equals a listing you will be automatically approved for disability.

-Strokes are a qualifying condition under listing 11.04, vascular insult to the brain, which was updated significantly in late 2016.
-Now, to be automatically approved under listing 11.04, you must show that you have suffered one of the following sets of symptoms for more than three months following your stroke:
+Strokes are a qualifying condition under listing 11.04, vascular insult to the brain.
+To be automatically approved under listing 11.04, you must show that you have suffered one of the following sets of symptoms for more than three months following your stroke:

 Note that marked means seriously limiting; it is worse than moderate, but less than extreme.